1972 Montreal Museum of Fine Arts robbery: Robbery

-Shortly after midnight on September 4, police believe, a group of three men gathered out in front of the museum on Sherbrooke Street.
-They went to the museum's west wall, between it and the Church of St. Andrew and St. Paul.
+Shortly after midnight on September 4, police believe, a group of three men went to the museum's west wall, between it and the Church of St. Andrew and St. Paul on Sherbrooke Street.
 One of the men, who wore a pair of the pick-equipped boots used by utility-company workers to climb telephone poles, went up a tree next to the museum and got on to the roof.
 From it he lowered a ladder to the other two.
 They went to a skylight covered by a plastic sheet in the course of some ongoing work.
 No alarm sounded when they opened it as the plastic sheet had rendered it inoperative.
 The men then lowered a 15 m nylon rope to the museum's second floor and slid down.

-It had taken them almost an hour and a half to gain entry.
-Shortly after they did, around 1:30 a.m., one of the three guards on duty was walking to the kitchen to get some tea when he encountered two thieves.
+Around 1:30 a.m., one of the three guards on duty was walking to the kitchen to get some tea when he encountered two thieves.
 Their faces were covered by ski masks but their long hair was visible; both about 5 ft 6 in tall.
-One fired both barrels of a pump action shotgun into the ceiling to get the guard's attention and made him lie down on the floor.
-The noise brought the other two guards, who were unable to overpower the thieves.
-All three guards were taken to a lecture hall and bound and gagged.
+One fired a shotgun into the ceiling to get the guard's attention and made him lie down on the floor.
+The other two guards were quickly overpowered.
+All three were taken to a lecture hall where they were bound and gagged.
 The captive guards recalled hearing, but not seeing, a third thief speak to others in French.

-In the lecture hall, one robber stood guard with a .38-caliber Smith & Wesson handgun while the other two removed paintings, jewellery and figurines from their displays and brought them to the museum's shipping department.
+In the lecture hall, one robber stood guard while the other two removed paintings, jewellery and figurines from their displays and brought them to the museum's shipping department.
 The thieves originally seemed to have planned to leave via the same skylight, but eventually concluded it would take too much time to put together a system of pulleys to get themselves and the stolen artwork out.
 After finding that one guard had a set of keys to one of the museum's panel trucks, they fled that way.